bar181/openai-agents/modules/module4-llm-providers/docs/test_work.md

 ### 3. Story Agent Tests

 - **test_story_telling_agent_custom**: The test expected the story outline to include "A mysterious adventure", but it didn't.
 This suggests that the story agent is generating different content than what the test expects.
+To fix, change the test to be more explicit for the input to ensure the output included the desired text.

 ## Recommendations